Zhongbf/typora/英文/Peppa Pig 第一季.md

 Well-done, Daddy Pig!
 Easy as pie!
 Er? what?
 Quick fink something else to catch the water!

 Well-Done, Peppa.
 Easy as pie!
 Mummy!

 The thunder bangs are very loud!
 It’s okay, chlidren don’t be ==frightened==.

 Let’s count between each falsh and bang.

-The higher we can count, the ==further== away the thunderstorm is.
+The higher we can count, the ==further== away the thunderstorm is.（越....就越....）

 One..Two...Three...
 That’s three.
 One..
 Two..Three...Four...Five That’s five!
 The thunderstorm is going away!

 The thunderstorm is over!

-The thunderstorm has filled the garden with muddy puddles!
+The thunderstorm has filled the garden with muddy puddles! （把....里放满....：fill sth with sth）

 Peppa loves jumping up and down in muddy puddles.
 Everyone loves jumping up and down in muddy puddles.